Graffiti Fonts®

 graffitifonts.net website screenshots

-Trend, Market Forces and Piracy - circa 2007 - 2009
+Trends, Distribution & Piracy - circa 2007 - 2009

-While not all were guilty, piracy was rampant amongst this categoty of sites & once rare typefaces that were only available through selective, commercial licensing were spread aound the world as tens of millions of illegitimate copies were distributed.
-Ironically this art form, born illegal, would struggle against theft & infringement in nearly every legitimate, legal venue it entered into & type was no exception.
-Graffiti Artists had, throughout the history of the art form see thier work used commercially without permission, immitated & bastardized in myriad ways but the general sense was that this came with the territory.
+For the general public, the destructive elements of graffiti had always outweighed any merrit that the art had to offer.
+Since "real" graffiti is so often out in public, since it's often criminal, since it's often seen as just blight and decay, there was no particular requirement in law, no incentive in polite society to respect the intelectual property.
+Graffiti Artists had, throughout the history of the art form seen their work used commercially without permission, immitated & bastardized in endless ways... but the general sense was that this "came with the territory".
 Digital typefaces are software & in software, piracy comes with the territory.
-Some writers / type developers responded by going along with the inevitable & using thier fonts as free promotion, placing them on every available site & allowing the piracy to progress full-steam.
-Largely because the big tech companies with thier advertising platforms etc. would be the main benficiaries of the artists work, others fought against it, controlling licensing even more strictly & retaining even more exclusivity over thier creations.
+Some writers / type developers responded by going along with the inevitable & using their fonts as free promotion, placing them on every available site & allowing the piracy to progress full-steam.
+Largely because the big tech companies with their advertising platforms etc. would be the main benficiaries of the artists work, others fought against it, controlling licensing even more strictly & retaining even more exclusivity over their creations.
 Still others would deploy a mixed strategy in an attempt to benefit from both models.
-This dilema was one of the driving forces behind the painstaking, covert creation of the 4th Graffiti Fonts® collection.
+For example, this chaotic situation was one of the driving forces behind the painstaking, covert creation of the 4th Graffiti Fonts® collection.
+With so much of our existing material (any everyone elses) flowing freely through the internet we chose to develop a whole new crop of material that nobody had.

 Graffiti Fonts 4 Collection